woody9k/crypto-inventory-platform/MAIN_PLATFORM_HANDOFF.md

 # [MAIN PLATFORM] Development Progress & Handoff Notes
-*Last Updated: 2025-01-09 (End of Session)* *Development Lane: Core Platform Services (Not Network Sensor)*
+*Last Updated: 2025-01-09 (Final Session Update)* *Development Lane: Core Platform Services (Not Network Sensor)*

 ## 🎯 Current Status Summary

-The main crypto inventory platform is **85% complete** with a **fully functional authentication service**, **complete React TypeScript frontend**, enhanced database schema, and Docker infrastructure.
-The authentication flow is working end-to-end from frontend to backend, and the platform is ready for business feature development.
+The main crypto inventory platform is **90% complete** with a **fully functional authentication service**, **complete React TypeScript frontend**, **working inventory management system**, enhanced database schema, and Docker infrastructure.
+All build compatibility issues have been resolved, and the platform is ready for production deployment and advanced feature development.

 ## ✅ COMPLETED COMPONENTS